-Once consent is given, these regulated service providers will aggregate the data they need, analyse it and start building an accurate consumer profile.
+Once consent is given, these regulated providers will aggregate the data they need, analyse it and start building an accurate consumer profile.

 In order to make this a little simpler, let’s use personal finance as an open banking example to understand its application in real life.
 Personal finance is the lifecycle of financial management activities which a consumer performs to save, spend, budget and invest their monetary resources.

-In the past, personal finance consisted of visiting the bank branch and talking to your personal banker, pulling out a calculator at home, taking notes, making calculations and trying your best to manage your wealth.
+In the past, personal finance consisted of visiting the bank branch and talking to your banker, pulling out a calculator at home, taking notes, making calculations and trying your best to manage your wealth.

 By accessing your account information, third-party providers can improve the relevance of services they suggest.
-For example, if you have created a savings account titled “New house” in which you save a specific amount per month, they can suggest a loan tailored to your income and savings capabilities.
+For example, if you have created a savings account titled “New house” in which you save a specific amount per month, they can recommend a loan tailored to your income and savings capabilities.

-Other personal finance features that can be afforded by open banking are:
+Other features that can be afforded are:

 - budgeting tips